dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

 to list the files in the directory, but the hacker's fake `ls` would run instead of the real `ls` tool.
 Pwned!

-Of course, only naming executables `a.out` is kind of limiting.
 Use the `-o` flag to specify the name of the executable.
 In many cases this will have the same name as the `.c` source file but that isn't required.

 ```
 prompt$ gcc -o area area.c